Riverside Wrongful Death Lawyers

 Our Success Handling Wrongful Death Litigation

 The Centers for Disease Control (CDC) reports that unintentional injury deaths are the third-leading cause of death in the United States, behind only heart disease and cancer.
-Such catastrophic injuries are the leading cause of death for all persons between the ages of one and 44.
+Such catastrophic injuries are the leading cause of death for all persons between the ages of 1 and 44.
 Unintentional injury deaths, such as those caused by falls, motor vehicle crashes, sports-related accidents, poisoning, product malfunction, or physical violence, often lead to wrongful death cases.

 - $14.4 million for the loss of a husband and mother after a negligently serviced and inspected asphalt truck caused a chain-reaction crash, resulting in a load of hot asphalt striking their vehicle